hjtb/Get-Strong/README.md

 ### Responsiveness/Ease of use

 The app has been tested on a variety of different devices and browsers.
-One currently unfixable problem, however, is that I haven't been able to find a solution that locks the website in vertical orientation on mobile devices.
-It doesn't work properly or look good currently in horizontal orientation - this will be addressed in future updates

 1. iPhone XR